KCallaghan/Barnes2020-FillSpillMerge/README.md

     cd build
     cmake -DCMAKE_BUILD_TYPE=Release -DUSE_GDAL=ON ..
     make -j 4 # Set to number of CPUs for a faster compilation (4 here)

+To compile using Boost, use:

+    mkdir build
+    cd build
+    cmake -DCMAKE_BUILD_TYPE=Release -DUSE_BOOST=ON -DBOOST_ROOT=/boost/folder ..
+    make -j 4 # Set to number of CPUs for a faster compilation (4 here)

 ### Mac